 Given the nature of the facility (a POTW) which accepts domestic washwater into the sewer system and treatment plant, and the characteristics of the wastes discharged, the discharge has reasonable potential to exceed both the numeric MBAS water quality objective (WQO) and the narrative WQO for prohibition of floating material such as foams and scums.
-Therefore, an effluent limitation is required.
+Monitoring is required to assess compliance with the Basin Plan Water Quality Objectives and those objectives which are based on the incorporation by reference of the MCLs contained in Title 22 of the California Code of Regulations, for the protection of the underlying groundwater quality with an existing MUN beneficial use.
+An effluent limitation for MBAS is required.

-The discharge from the Pomona WRP may have reasonable potential to contribute to an exceedance of the 0.5 mg/L WQO.
+The discharge from the Saugus WRP may have reasonable potential to contribute to an exceedance of the 0.5 mg/L WQO.
 The 0.5 mg/L concentration (which has been determined to be protective of beneficial uses and the aesthetic quality of waters) is based on the Department of Public Health's (formerly known as the Department of Health Services) secondary drinking water standard, and on the Basin Plan WQO (p.3-11) which reads, "Waters shall not have MBAS concentrations greater than 0.5 mg/L in waters designated MUN."
-While the wastewater from this POTW is not directly discharged into a MUN designated surface water body, it will percolate into unlined reaches of the San Gabriel River [via ground water recharge designated beneficial use (GWR)] to ground water designated for MUN beneficial use.
+While the wastewater from this POTW is not directly discharged into a MUN designated surface water body, it will percolate into unlined reaches of the Santa Clara River [via ground water recharge designated beneficial use (GWR)] to ground water designated for MUN beneficial use.
 In addition, the Basin Plan states that "Ground water shall not contain taste or odor-producing substances in concentrations that cause nuisance or adversely affect beneficial uses."
 Therefore, the secondary MCL should be the MBAS limit for this discharge to protect ground water recharge and the MUN use of the underlying ground water, while also protecting surface waters from exhibiting scum or foaming.